Git-mass/zomato_analysis/README.md

 Votes Distribution:
 A histogram was created to show the spread of the votes column, reflecting how engaged customers are with restaurants.
 ![votes](https://github.com/user-attachments/assets/137591d8-88ce-43b2-af0b-fe0707a29043)
+Conclusion:
+The Zomato data analysis highlights that Buffets and Quick Bites are the most popular restaurant types.
+Online ordering significantly improves customer ratings, showcasing the importance of convenience.
+Strategic pricing within an optimal range maximizes value perception and customer satisfaction.
+Engaging customers through votes and reviews boosts visibility and drives business growth.